eclipse-velocitas/vehicle-app-python-sdk/examples/seat-adjuster/README.md

    Use the VS Code tasks `Local Runtime - Up` and `Local Runtime - Run VehicleApp` to start the necessary runtime components and this app itself.

-   Alternatively, the app can also be deployed in a k3d runtime - use task `K3D Runtime - Deploy VehicleApp`.
+   Alternatively, the app can also be deployed in a [Eclipse Kanto](https://eclipse.dev/kanto) runtime - use task `Kanto Runtime - Deploy VehicleApp`.

 ## Executing with "native" middleware (without Dapr runtime)